pantheon-systems/documentation/source/content/guides/launch/03-domains.md

 1. Verify ownership by adding a new DNS TXT value or by uploading a file to a specific URL.
 Select the method you prefer, and follow the instructions.
 Note that the values are randomized for security.
 Click **Verify Ownership** to confirm, or to skip HTTPS provisioning for now, click **Skip without HTTPS**.

-  It might take 30 minutes or more for DNS records to propagate, depending on your DNS host and your domain's TTL values.
-If you encounter issues after 30 minutes, check some of the following:
+  It can take 30 minutes or more for DNS records to propagate, depending on your DNS host and your domain's TTL values.
+If you encounter issues after 30 minutes, check the following:

     - Ensure that there's no "parking page" or redirect configured in your DNS.

     - The TXT record's Host value doesn't have a trailing `.`.

     - That the [DNS value has propagated](https://www.whatsmydns.net/#TXT/).

-1. In a new tab or browser window, copy the **Required Values** to your [DNS](/dns) provider.
+1. Open a new tab or browser window, and copy the **Required Values** to your [DNS](/dns) provider.
 If you see:

   > Waiting for HTTPS, DNS records will be provided when HTTPS provisioning completes.